PatternBuilder/pattern-kit/SERVICES.md

 All queries under this path can accept GET or POST, and may optionally specify a pattern at the end of the url to use default values for all parameters.

 When using GET, you can use either of the following parameters to specify values
-  * jsondata - a urlified json object
+  * jsondata - a urlified json object.
+Simple to read and edit dynamically.
   * data - A base64 encoded, gzdeflated json object.
+Obfuscated, and smaller in size.

 When using POST, you must use JSON.